Ostia Antica: Surroundings

-The poet Rutilius Namatianus reported the lack of maintenance of the city ports in 414 AD.
-This view has been challenged by Boin, who states Namatianus' verse is a literary construct and not consistent with the archaeological record, ibid. pp. 22, 25, (the poet was lamenting the lost greatness of Rome after the sack of 410 and was hoping for the rise again of the great city).

-After the fall of the Western Roman Empire in 476 (traditional date: Julius Nepos died 480 was the last legitimate emperor), Ostia fell slowly into decay as the population of Rome, 700–800,000 in AD 400 contracted to 200,000 or less in 500 AD.
-The city was finally abandoned in the 9th century due to the repeated invasions and sackings by Arab pirates.
-A naval battle, the Battle of Ostia, was fought there in 849 between Christians and Saracens; the remaining inhabitants moved to Gregoriopolis a short distance away.

-Sacking and excavation
+Excavations

-A "local sacking" was carried out by Baroque architects, who used the remains as a sort of marble storehouse for the palazzi they were building in Rome.
+The remains were used over the centuries as a quarry for marble for the palazzi built in Rome.

-The Papacy started organizing its own investigations with Pope Pius VII.
+The Papacy started organising its own digs for sculptures with Pope Pius VII.

 Under Benito Mussolini massive excavations were undertaken from 1939 to 1942 during which several remains, particularly from the Republican Period, were brought to light.
 These were interrupted when Italy became a major battlefield of World War II.

 In the post-war period, the first volume of the official series Scavi di Ostia appeared in 1954; it was devoted to a topography of the town by Italo Gismondi and after a hiatus the research still continues today.
 Though untouched areas adjacent to the original excavations were left undisturbed awaiting a more precise dating of Roman pottery types, the "Baths of the Swimmer", named for the mosaic figure in the apodyterium, were meticulously excavated, in 1966–70 and 1974–75, in part as a training ground for young archaeologists and in part to establish a laboratory of well-understood finds as a teaching aid.

 It has been estimated that two-thirds of the ancient town are as yet unexcavated.

 In 2014, a geophysical survey using magnetometry, among other techniques, revealed the existence of a boundary wall on the north side of the Tiber enclosing an unexcavated area of the city containing three massive warehouses.

+In 2025, excavations at Ostia Antica uncovered what may be the oldest Jewish ritual bath (mikveh) found outside Israel, dating to the late 4th or early 5th century.
+Located within a large Roman house, the bath features a deep immersion pool and an oil lamp with a menorah symbol, supporting its Jewish identification.

 Modern day

-The excavated site of Ostia Antica is open to the public as a tourist attraction.
-A number of finds from the excavation are housed on-site in the Museo Ostiense.
-The site has dining, and other facilities.
-The Theatre is also occasionally used for cultural events.
+The site of Ostia Antica is open to the public.
+Finds from the excavation are housed onsite in the Museo Ostiense.